BenWeekes/bandwidthMonitor/README.md

 ## Setup ChartJS Node Project<a name="setup1"></a>

-### Clone ME
+### Clone Me
 Clone this git repo on your mac and cd into the folder
       $ git clone https://github.com/BenWeekes/bandwidthMonitor

 ### Install brew, nvm, node
 https://dev.to/ajeetraina/how-to-install-and-configure-nvm-on-mac-os-5fgi